Jacon-ator/4402DatabaseProject/README.md

 Install dependincies and then clone github.

--make clean
-then -make clean to run code.
+-make clean then -make run to run code.
 If database can't open you may have to change the dbString at the top of main.c

 Happy grading!